January 18, 2018 • Divorce

 An ex-spouse cannot be ordered to pay more than $5,000 a month in alimony or more than 20 percent of his or her average monthly gross income, whichever is lower.

-Texas also limits the length of time that alimony is paid or received unless the divorcing couple are the parents of a disabled child, or unless the spouse requesting alimony is disabled.
+Texas also limits the length of time that alimony is paid or received unless the divorcing couple is the parents of a disabled child, or unless the spouse requesting alimony is disabled.

-Alimony cannot be ordered for longer than five years if the marriage lasted less than twenty years.
+Alimony cannot be ordered for longer than five years if the marriage lasted less than 20 years.

-If the marriage lasted from twenty to thirty years, alimony cannot be ordered for more than seven years.
+If the marriage lasted from 20 to 30 years, alimony cannot be ordered for more than seven years.

-And if the marriage exceeded thirty years, alimony cannot be ordered for more than ten.
+And if the marriage exceeded 30 years, alimony cannot be ordered for more than ten.

 Spousal support can be modified or terminated when changing circumstances in the ex-partners’ lives warrant such a change.